sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUT)/Chapters/1 - Abort.md

 ...

-But when he gained consciousness, he was not in the Judgement Hall, a crazed killer rushing at him.
+But when he gained consciousness, existence sputtering back in, he was not in the Judgement Hall, a crazed killer rushing at him.

-He was in a bed.
+He was at a station.

-*His* bed.
+*His* sentry station.

 All the way back in Snowdin.